-Use this recipe to make our Birch de Noel.
+Use this recipe to frost the outer layer of the Birch de Noel cake.
 The simplest way to test whether the sugar has dissolved is by rubbing the mixture between your fingers; it should feel completely smooth with no remaining granules.

-In a small heavy saucepan, combine 3/4 cup sugar, the water, and corn syrup; cook, stirring occasionally, over medium heat, until sugar dissolves.
-Raise heat, and bring to a boil, washing down sides of pan with a pastry brush dipped in water to prevent crystals from forming.
-Continue cooking without stirring until a candy thermometer registers 230 degrees, about 5 minutes.
+In a small, heavy saucepan, combine 3/4 cup sugar, 1/3 cup water, and corn syrup; cook over medium heat, stirring occasionally, until sugar dissolves.
+Increase heat to high and bring to a boil, washing down sides of pan with a pastry brush dipped in water (to stop crystals from forming).
+Cook, without stirring, until a candy thermometer registers 230°, about 5 minutes.

-Meanwhile, beat egg whites in the bowl of an electric mixer fitted with the whisk attachment on medium speed until soft peaks form, about 2 1/2 minutes.
-Gradually add remaining tablespoon sugar until combined.
+Meanwhile, in a mixer fitted with the whisk attachment, beat egg whites on medium speed until soft peaks form, about 2 1/2 minutes.
+Gradually add remaining 1 tablespoon sugar until combined.

-Once sugar syrup has reached 230 degrees, immediately remove from heat; with mixer on medium-low, carefully pour mixture into egg-white mixture in a steady stream down the sides of the bowl to prevent splattering.
-Increase speed to medium-high, and beat until mixture is completely cool and stiff peaks form, about 7 minutes.
-Add vanilla, and beat until fully incorporated.
-Frosting should be shiny and smooth.
+Once sugar syrup has reached 230°, immediately remove from heat.
+With mixer on medium-low, carefully pour syrup into egg-white mixture, in a steady stream down sides of the bowl (to prevent splattering).
+Increase speed to medium-high and beat until mixture is completely cool and stiff peaks form, about 7 minutes.
+Add vanilla and beat until fully incorporated and frosting is shiny and smooth.
 Use immediately.